amiano4/mysqli_extended/README.md

 ### Methods (current):

+- **execute()** basic use for query executions.
+Uses prepared statements, 1 or more arguments can be provided.
 - **fetchAll()** returns an array of multiple records
 - **fetchAssoc()** returns an associative array of a record from database
 - **lastInsertID()** equivalent to $conn->insert_id